wulfland/GitHubBootcamp/hol/04-Review-code.md

 git switch main
 ```

-2. Pull the changes with `--prune` or `-p` to delete branches do not longer exist:
+2. Pull the changes with `--prune` or `-p` to delete branches do not longer exist on the remote:

 ```
 git pull --prune